 Summaries of Audit Findings and Related Subawardee Management Decisions: The Estuary Program is awaiting the results of the LOCSD's upcoming financial audit.
-There were no issues to date related to the pass-through entity's (PTE) management decisions.
+There were no issues to date related to the PTE's management decisions.

 Actions the Subawardee Taken to Correct Deficiencies: Not applicable.
 No deficiencies have been identified to date.